-Oct 13/11: Indian defense minister AK Antony says that INS Kadamba is now operational, adding that he has approved Phase II plans and will soon bring them before the Union government cabinet.
+Oct 13/11: Update.
+Indian defense minister AK Antony says that INS Kadamba is now operational, adding that he has approved Phase II plans and will soon bring them before the Union government cabinet.
 The cost is reported to be around Rs 13,000 crore (currently about $2.735 billion), and after its completion, the base will grow its capacity from 11 major warships to 27.
 That’s going to be necessary, as the Times of India explains:

 “Navy’s ongoing warship, submarine and maritime aircraft acquisition programmes as well as other projects in the pipeline will together cost upwards of Rs 3,00,000 crore… already has 50 ships “on order”, which includes aircraft carrier INS Vikramaditya (refitted Admiral Gorshkov) and three Talwar-class stealth frigates being built in Russia… domestic shipyards, include the indigenous aircraft carrier, six submarines, seven guided-missile destroyers and four anti-submarine warfare corvettes, among others… Navy will, of course, need much larger manpower than the existing 60,000 uniformed personnel, including around 8,000 officers, an expanded Karwar naval base in coastal Karnataka as well as new forward operating bases, operational turnaround bases and naval air enclaves on both the mainland as well as island territories.”

-April 15/10: Indian Navy chief Admiral Nirmal Verma is quoted by the Times of India as saying that:
+April 15/10: Update.
+Indian Navy chief Admiral Nirmal Verma is quoted by the Times of India as saying that: